knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 	NER1: "SALVADOR" is a person
 	...

 Each of these is a *mention*.
 The MUC-3 list has all mentioned names, including the shorter versions of names that refer to full names.
-Our simple dictionary matching approach has the shorter version matching part of the longer version, making it easy to identify *co-reference* relationships between mentions:
+Our simple dictionary matching approach has the shorter version matching part of the longer version, making it easy to identify *co-reference* relationships between pairs of mentions:

 	COREF1: "ROSA CHAVEZ" refers to "GREGORIO ROSA CHAVEZ"
 	COREF1: "ROSA CHAVEZ" refers to "SALOMON ENRIQUE ROSA CHAVEZ"
 	COREF1: "DUARTE" refers to "JOSE NAPOLEON DUARTE"

-There are a couple of things wrong in the above arguments.
+There are a couple of things wrong with the above arguments.
 Firstly, the mention of "SALVADOR" is part of the place name "SAN SALVADOR".
 It's not the mention of a person in this report.
 Secondly, we have "ROSA CHAVEZ" referring to two different people.
 This can't be right.

 If our named entity recognizer is capable of assigning overlapping spans to two different entity types, or if we have a different named entity recognizer for places, we'll get an argument like: